helrond/clbsj.org/_news_series/reading-audaciously.md

 title: Reading Audaciously
 slug: reading-audaciously
 tagline: >-
-  For our annual Read-a-thon, CLBSJ will continue our tradition of intentionally reading sacred scripture in solidarity and conversation with marginalized perspectives — including those in banned and controversial books, in current events, and in testimonies of resistance, including those present in our own lives.
-Check out reader reviews below, and <a href="https://forms.gle/EvKpW9xvTocnXrGz7">click here to sign up to read!</a>
+  Reading Audaciously is a participatory biblical engagement project in which we intentionally read sacred scripture in conversation with marginalized perspectives, including those found in banned and controversial books, current events, and testimonies of resistance.
+How do you find the Word on the streets, in the dance hall, and in our justice movements?
+If you have an Audacious Reading to share, you an email it to info@clbsj.org.
 sort_order: 1
 ---